petercz1/video_reformatter/README.md

 This means I now learn only one remote control.
 A top tip for getting round the TV foreign language suggstions is to turn the set on and **then** plug in the USB.
 If it's recognized you should get something logical to press on screen.

-(side tip - once you've got your phone set up as a remote, you can control the air conditioning to your liking in eg coffee shops)
+(side tip - once you've got your phone set up as a remote, you can control the air conditioning to your liking in eg coffee shops...)

 I've done a (little) bit of research and the state of my knowledge is as follows: